IsWaFF/devops/2026/week2/log.md

 discover cisco pacet traser.
 Very interesting programm.
 And also memorized OSI model.

 ## 8 january
-read second post of network for the little ones.
+read first post of network for the little ones.

 ## 10 january
 reviewing nets
 ## 11 january
 nets

+## 12 january
+read second post of network for the little ones.